JasonMadeSomething/pathfinder-spellbook/readme.md

-The goal of this bot is to parse URLs from the pathfinder SRD and return them to discord chat as readable text.
+The goal of this bot is to parse URLs from the pathfinder d20pfsrd and return them to discord chat as readable text.
+Am willing to consider adding AoN support later

 The initial focus will be on feats: